danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 That's it!
 Alamofire should now retry any failing request that are not auth ones.

-## Step 10 - Adapt all api requests
+## Adapt all api requests

 Sometimes, you have to add custom headers to every request you make to an api.
 A common scenario is to add `Accept` information, auth tokens etc.

-To adapt all requests before they are sent by an app, you just have to implement the Alamofire `RequestAdapter` protocol and inject it into Alamofire.
+To adapt all requests before they are sent by an app, you just have to implement the `RequestAdapter` protocol and inject it into Alamofire.

 Let's give it a try!
 Add this file to the `Api/Alamofire` folder:

 ```swift
 import Alamofire